ahammed03/GithubExplorer/README.md

 The application will be running at your localhost example : `http://localhost:3000`

 ## Features
--View GitHub user profile information
+- View GitHub user profile information
--See user followers, repositories, and following
+- See user followers, repositories, and following
--View user's email and location [ only if user linked to his GitHub ] -View user's social accounts
+- View user's email and location [ only if user linked to his GitHub ]
+- View user's social accounts
--Direct links to user's GitHub profile, followers, repositories, and following
+- Direct links to user's GitHub profile, followers, repositories, and following

 Feel free to customize the README file further with additional details or formatting as needed.